orbforge/orb-docs/docs/orb-app/responsiveness.md

 The percentage of data packets that are lost or delayed during transmission, reported as a percentage (%).
 High packet loss or significantly delayed packets will impact lag due to packet resubmission.

-### Web Load (Typical)
+**The following internet metrics are informational only and do not contribute to your Responsiveness score:**

+### DNS Resolve Time
-The time it takes to load a typical web page, reported in milliseconds (ms).
-This metric gives you an idea of how quickly your connection can handle everyday tasks.
-This metric is informational only.
+Also known as DNS lookup time, the time it takes for a DNS server to translate a human-readable domain name (like www.example.com) into its corresponding IP address, reported in milliseconds (ms).
+This metric is important for web browsing and other activities that rely on DNS lookups.

+### Time to First Byte (TTFB)
+The time it takes for the first byte of data to be received after making a request, reported in milliseconds (ms).

 ## Interpreting Your Responsiveness Metrics